 It should be noted that alcohol is irritating to the soft tissues of your mouth, including your gums and the inner lining of your cheeks.
-Unsurprisingly, chronic irritation as a result of recurrent exposure to alcohol could very well lead to chronic inflammation.
-Chronic inflammation has been linked from everything from heart disease, diabetes, and yes, even oral cancer.
+Unsurprisingly, chronic irritation resulting from recurrent exposure to alcohol could very well lead to chronic inflammation.
+Chronic inflammation has been linked to heart disease, diabetes, and, yes, even oral cancer.

 Furthermore, the dental and oral health industry has been shifting its stance on bacteria in recent decades.
 In the past, all bacteria were viewed as evil pests that needed to be eliminated at all costs.
 Alcohol-based mouthwash provided an easy, consumer-friendly way to do just that.
 However, modern science and professional wisdom have taken a softer approach towards the microbes in our mouths.

 Scientists have discovered that not all bacteria are harmful.
 Bacteria responsible for oral diseases are a tiny percentage of the total bacteria that make our mouths their homes.
 By indiscriminately attacking all bacteria at once, with regular mouthwash, for example, we are just giving dangerous bacteria more room to grow and flourish.